• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 Geographic Coverage: We serve vintage bass owners throughout Ohio, Michigan, Pennsylvania, Indiana, and West Virginia, with specialized transportation for valuable instruments.

-Recent Jazz Bass Purchases
+Recent Jazz Bass purchases

 We recently acquired a 1964 Jazz Bass in original Lake Placid Blue finish from a collector in Toledo, Ohio.
 After providing comprehensive authentication and market analysis, our cash offer exceeded the owner's expectations by more than $8,000 compared to local shop quotes.
 The seller appreciated our detailed knowledge of transitional 1964 features and our ability to properly value the rare custom color.